-We have issued our report dated March 12, 2014, with respect to the financial statements of Katonah 2007-I CLO Ltd., included in the Annual Report of KCAP Financial, Inc. on Form 10-K for the year ended December 31, 2013.
-We hereby consent to the incorporation by reference of said report in the Registration Statements of KCAP Financial, Inc. on Form S-8 (File No. 333-175838, effective July 28, 2011; and File No. 333-151995, effective June 27, 2008).
+We have issued our report dated March 12, 2014, with respect to the financial statements of Katonah 2007-I CLO Ltd. contained in the Registration Statement and Prospectus of KCAP Financial, Inc. We hereby consent to the inclusion of said report in the Registration Statement and Prospectus of KCAP Financial, Inc.